Patthecat249/create-spectrum-scale-in-openshift/README.md

-# Create "IBM-Spectrum-Scale" on three VMs (CentOS8.3) in DEV-Environment and Deploy "IBM Spectrum Scale CSI Plugin Operator" in OpenShift-Cluster
+# This creates an "IBM-Spectrum-Scale-Storage-Cluster" on three VMs (CentOS8.3) as a prerequisite for Spectrum-Scale-CNSA on OpenShift.
 This installs and configures IBM Spectrum Scale on three virtual machines.
 The virtual machines will be deployed with terraform.
-IBM Spectrum Scale will be installed and configured with Ansible.
+IBM Spectrum Scale will be installed and configured with Ansible automatically.

-## How to use
+## How to use ()
-1. #### Download Spectrum-Scale-Install-File from IBM Fix Central https://www.ibm.com/support/fixcentral/
+1. #### Prerequisite - Download Spectrum-Scale-Install-File from IBM Fix Central https://www.ibm.com/support/fixcentral/

   **Product Group:** `System Storage`